 299. Thesis or Project (3)

 Prerequisites: An officially appointed thesis committee and advancement to

 Guidance in the preparation of a project or thesis for the master's degree.

 DEPARTMENTS OFFERING SPECIAL GRADUATE COURSES

+ANTHROPOLOGY

+200. Seminar (3)

+An intensive study of one phase of anthropology, such as: archeology, ethnography, ethnohistory, primate behavior, social anthropology, or research methods in these areas.
+May be repeated with new subject matter for additional credit.

+298. Special Study (1-6)

+Prerequisite: Consent of staff; to be arranged with department chairman and instructor.

+Individual study directed toward the preparation of a paper upon a specific problem.
+Six units maximum credit.

 ASTRONOMY

 200. Seminar (2 or 3)

 Prerequisite: Consent of instructor.

 An intensive study of a selected topic in advanced astronomy.
 May be repeated with new subject matter for additional credit.

-0

-SAN DIEGO STATE COLLEGE 5402 College Avenue San Diego 15, California
+SAN DIEGO STATE COLLEGE 5402 College Avenue San Diego 15, California Educational Material CATALOG

-CATALOG

-Educational Material